oneinfra/oneinfra/README.md

 `oneinfra` is a Kubernetes Masters as a Service platform, or KMaaS.

-It features a declarative infrastructure declaration.
+It features a declarative infrastructure definition.

 `oneinfra` relies on a number of hypervisors exposing a `CRI` endpoint. `oneinfra` will only connect to this `CRI` endpoint in order